Clinelly/ci_pp5_drf_api_events/README.md

 ### Python Validation

 PEP8 was unavailable at the time of creating this project so [Pycodestyle](https://pypi.org/project/pycodestyle/) was used instead to continually check all Python code for errors and warnings.
+Additonally [PeP8CI] (https://pep8ci.herokuapp.com/#) was also used to validate the code.

 ## Testing